Piyal-Banik/Linear-Regression-Using-Pytorch/README.md

 This repository contains an implementation of a simple linear regression model using PyTorch.
 The model is trained on randomly generated dummy data and optimized using Stochastic Gradient Descent (SGD).

-Results

-The model learns to approximate the relationship between X and y.
-Training and test losses are displayed during training.

-License

-This project is open-source and available under the MIT License.

 ## Features

 - Uses PyTorch's nn.Module to define a linear regression model.